If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

-Letting him ride the bike is an amazing way to keep him interested in the hike and not feel like he’s falling behind.
+Letting them ride a bike is an amazing way to keep kids entertained on a hike and not feel like they’re falling behind.
 No one likes feeling they’re on a forced march, so give your kids a way to keep up with the faster hikers in your family.

 If your child is old enough to carry a hiking pack, giving them a few snacks that they have control of is another great way to make hiking more fun for your kids.
 Everyone loves being in control of their own snacks and having their own gear!

 For preschoolers, snacks or stickers may work well, give them an awesome sticker in their hiking journal if they complete the hike (or the next quarter mile) with a good attitude.
 Make sure you add hiking rewards to your packing list.

 For older kids, you can have a reward back at the camp with an end of hike reward, let the kids pick what’s for lunch or they can have 5 minutes of screen time for every half mile hiked.

 If you’re able to go off-trail safely and without damaging plants, do it!
 Go investigate that cool tree!
 Hunt for mushrooms, try to find the frog that’s peeping.

 In Minnesota State parks going off trail is allowed, and harvesting mushrooms is as well.
 One of our favorite things to do is to go hunt Morels in the Spring!